larrytech7/HiVote/README.md

 ========
  Usage

 NO LONGER SUPPORTED.
-PROJECT TERMINATED
+PROJECT TERMINATED.
+NEW ONE STARTED ON  A SEPERATE REPOSITORY.